kkmhogen/KBeaconProDemo_Android/README.md

 ### 4.3 Configure parameters
 #### 4.3.1 Advertisement type
 KBeacon devices can support broadcasting multiple type advertisement packets in parallel.
-For example, advertisement period was set to 500ms.
-Advertisement type was set to “iBeacon + TLM + System”, then the device will send advertisement packet like follow.
+For example, advertisement type was set to “iBeacon + TLM + System”, then the device will send advertisement packet like follow.

 |Slot No.|0|1|2|3|4|
 |----|----|----|----|----|----|